waxbetty/Sushi-fork-1/readme.md

 ## Highlighting the Navigation

-A simple way to create opportunities for section differentiation or themes across a web site is to add a class at a high level of the pages.
+A simple way to create opportunities for section differentiation or themes across a web site is to add a class at a high level of the page.

-Note: before continuing note the behavior of the navigation tabs in the device simulator.
-Remember - there is no such thing as `:hover` on devices.
+Note: before continuing note the behavior of the navigation tabs in the device simulator - there is no such thing as `:hover` on devices.

 Add a class to body tag so we know what kind of page this is.